University of Toronto Mississauga: Terrence Donnelly Health Sciences Complex

-The Mississauga Academy of Medicine is housed across two floors inside the Terrence Donnelly Health Sciences Complex, which contains classroom spaces, seminar rooms, computer facilities, learning spaces and laboratories.
+The Mississauga Academy of Medicine is housed across two floors inside the Terrence Donnelly Health Sciences Complex.
+Built in 2011, the building is the home of the Temerty Faculty of Medicine on the Mississauga campus, and contains classroom spaces, seminar rooms, computer facilities, learning spaces and laboratories.
 Students are provided with fully equipped student lounge and outdoor terrace to relax and socialize.
 Students are able to share lectures and learning experiences both inside and outside the classroom through advanced technologies.

 Instructional Centre

 The construction of the Instructional Centre was spurred from the doubling of student enrolment since the early 2000s.

 In response to growth in enrolment during the 2000s and 2010s, the Mississauga campus expanded to meet the needs of its growing student population.
 The Instructional Centre (IB) had plans drawn out in 2002 and opened in 2012 as the only building on campus to be purely dedicated to lecture halls and study spaces (as well as a food and lounge area).
-Located next to the Hazel McCallion Academic Learning Centre on Outer Circle Road, IB covers a total of 13,000 m2 of space spread out throughout its three stories.
+Located next to the Hazel McCallion Academic Learning Centre on Outer Circle, IB covers a total of 13,000 m2 of space spread out throughout its three stories.
 The building is composed of green oxidized copper strips on both the outside and inside.
-UTM's Instructional Centre includes geothermal heating and cooling systems under the nearby North Field as well as awnings with thin photovoltaic cells.
+The campus' Instructional Centre includes geothermal heating and cooling systems under the nearby North Field as well as awnings with thin photovoltaic cells.
 Other renewable energy features include green roofs, reflective membranes to reduce heat as well as energy and water-efficient lighting and fixtures.
 The Instructional Centre shares its name with a building on the Scarborough campus with the building code IC, and thus uses IB as a distinction.

 The construction of the building and the Health Sciences Complex meant the loss of 450 campus parking spaces, however the buildings together accommodate up to 2,500 students simultaneously.
 Within the Instructional Centre are two lecture halls with the capacity to fit as many as 500 students each.
 Also included are study rooms and a 24/7 computer lab.

 The Instructional Centre was designed by Perkins+Will Canada, and won the Award of Excellence at the 30th annual Mississauga Urban Design Awards competition.